TL;DR: A Quick Answer

 If you’ve decided that the checkbox custom field is the most suitable option for you, see the following instructions to help you configure it.

-- Open your Jira project and navigate to Settings -> Work Item.
+- Open your Jira project and navigate to Settings -> Work Items.

-- In the menu panel on the left, under the Field section, select Custom Fields and press the Create custom field button.
+- In the menu panel on the left, under the Fields section, select Fields and press the Create new field button.

 - Name the custom field you are creating.
 Then, you can add options that will be available for the user in this field.
 Once done, click Create.

 - That’s it!
 The Jira checkbox custom field has been added.
-You can now select one of the multiple options when creating a work item.
+You can now select one or multiple options when creating a work item.

 How to Add a Checklist to the Jira Work Item Description?